Configure Order Desired Time, Schedule and Slots Settings

-Maximum items per slot
+Maximum Items per Slot

-The maximum items per slot represents the numeric total, equal to or greater than zero, items that a store can handle in a single time slot.
+The maximum number of items per slot represents the numeric total, equal to or greater than zero, items that a store can handle in a single time slot.
 When set, GonnaOrder will disable any time slot that has received the maximum items and customers will not be able to schedule delivery or pick up orders within that time.

-This settings is useful for stores that sell items that are time intensive in preparation.
+This setting is useful for stores that sell items that are time intensive in preparation.
 For example, a local pizzeria owner and his staff can only prepare a maximum of 15 pizza orders in 30 minutes.
 During this time, the store can still serve coffee, tea, soft drinks, and other easy-to-prepare products.

-After setting the maximum items per slot, you need to set items whose orders should count towards the sum.
+After setting the maximum number of items per slot, you need to set items whose orders should count towards the sum.
 This you do by visiting the catalog from your store dashboard and on individual item details.
 Using the Pizza we mentioned earlier, we can go to the Pizza details page and enable the Count against slot count button.
 You can learn more from the manage store items help page.

 In restaurants, and in general the hospitality industry, some items are more complex than others.
 In the same vein, some items may require more time and planning to prepare.
 Therefore, a restaurant manager may choose to have deferred orders for some items.

 To change this to fit your preferences, you need to visit store settings and then choose Schedules.
 Under schedules, scroll down to find the Same day ordering and toggle the button to Disabled or Enabled as the case may be.
-See image below.

 To enable or disable Same day ordering for individual products, visit your store dashboard and choose Catalog from the side menu.
 Select the category under which the order you want to edit resides to bring up the list of available items.

-From the list of available items, choose the one for which you want to change the same day ordering settings and click on the Edit icon next to its name.
+From the list of available items, choose the one for which you want to change the same-day ordering settings and click on the Edit icon next to its name.

-By default, all items have the same day ordering setting enabled.
+By default, all items have the same-day ordering setting enabled.

 Manage your consent